rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 5.24.34 Name of publisher notes

-<a name="5.24.34.1">5.24.34.1</a> **Names of publishers in multipart monographs**.
+<a name="5.24.34.1">5.24.34.1</a> **Names of publishers in multiple unit resources**.
 If the manifestation is issued in more than one physical part and the publisher or the publisher’s form of name changes in the course of publication, always record the publisher’s name in the later part(s) in a Note on publication statement (see [Name of publisher, 5.22.32.1](/DCRMR/ppdm/Name-of-publisher/#5.22.32.1)).

 <a name="5.24.34.2">5.24.34.2</a> **Fictitious or incorrect names of publisher**.
 Always make a Note on publication statement if the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) is known to be fictitious or incorrect (see [5.22.34.1](/DCRMR/ppdm/Name-of-publisher/#5.22.34.1)).